bemilamedia/Emulated-Eastrom-SDM-Power-Meter-with-Shelly-3EM/README.md

 ## Changes in this fork
 The Schelly 3EM does not balance over the 3 phases.
-This is a known "problem", which is not addressed by Shelly.
+This is a known "problem".

 I have adapted the code, for me, so that all 3 phases are read via MQTT and then balanced in the ESP8266.
-The balanced value is then output.
+The balanced value is then the output via Modbus/485.

 The code can certainly be optimized, also in terms of error / measurement error and so on.
 But for me it was first of all important to be able to output a balanced value via MQTT.